Sample plan

 ~$18/night

-Lub d Siam puts you 4 minutes from BTS National Stadium and 8 minutes from Siam Square — meaning every part of the city is one or two BTS stops away, including the river boats.
-The hostel is famously clean, has working AC and a real workspace, and the dorm beds have privacy curtains.
-From BKK Suvarnabhumi, the Airport Rail Link drops you at Phaya Thai (15 min from the door).
+Lub d Siam puts you 4 minutes from BTS National Stadium and 8 minutes from Siam Square — meaning every part of the city, the river, and the temple district is one or two BTS stops away (river ferry transfers included).
+The hostel is famously clean, with strong AC and a real workspace, and dorm beds have privacy curtains and individual outlets.
+From BKK Suvarnabhumi, the Airport Rail Link drops you at Phaya Thai, then 2 BTS stops to Siam, total 15 minutes door-to-door.
+Dorm bed is ~$18/night — the savings cover 3 Michelin-listed street-food meals.

 Airport Rail Link → BTS Skytrain